BenGOsborn/OsbornAI-Website/frontend/articles/containerize-machine-learning-models-with-docker.md

 ```
 <br />

 Now we will build our <i>Dockerfile</i> that will allow us to create an image containing our API and its necessary environment.
 Create a new file named <i>Dockerfile</i> EXACTLY with no file extensions inside of the <i>root</i> directory.
 Before you can continue building the image, you must install the base image in which we will be building upon.
-You can do this by downloading the following Docker image using the command below.
+You can do this by downloading the following Docker image using the first command below.
+This image will contain the environment required to run TensorFlow 2.4.1 with CUDA.
+If your GPU does not support CUDA, you can install the following Docker image instead using the second command below.

 <br />